 What we love about GoHenry

-- Savings – a child can set up savings goals in the app and put some of their pocket money towards it.
+Savings – a child can set up a savings goal in the app and put some of their pocket money towards it.
 Again, we love this feature that we find in our own digital accounts and it can be incredibly motivating.
-Plenty of adults struggle with this themselves, so getting children into the habit early can only be a good thing.
+Plenty of adults struggle with this themselves, so getting into the habit early can only be a good thing.

-- Presents – this is a little bit frowned upon by some, however, my son prefers to receive money for birthdays & Christmas rather than physical gifts.
-This allows him to buy the things he wants, which are usually the more expensive things that any one person wouldn’t give.
+Presents – this is a little bit frowned upon by some, however, my son prefers to receive money for birthdays & Christmas rather than physical gifts.
+This allows him to buy the things he wants, which are usually the more expensive items that any one person wouldn’t give.
 From GoHenry, my son can create a giving link where presents can be paid into his account.
-While most people are uncomfortable giving money in this way, for my son it allows him to work towards his goals.
+While most people are uncomfortable giving money in this way, for my son is allows him to work towards his goals.
 As an added benefit, the house is less cluttered by cheap presents and the environment is slightly better off.
-(See the video below for more).
+(See the video below for more)

 What we don’t like about GoHenry

-- Charges – while I don’t mind the monthly fee, a discount or ‘family’ account’ for multiple children would be a welcome incentive.
+Charges – while I don’t mind paying the monthly fee, a discount or ‘family account’ for multiple children would be a welcome incentive.
 Paying £2.99 per child, per month feels high if it’s used for multiple children.
-For parents of larger families, the costs could soon add up.
-I’d love to see GoHenry introduce a tiered system, maybe £2.99 for the first child and then £1.99 per child after that.
+For parents of larger families, the costs would soon add up.
+I’d love to GoHenry introduce a tiered system, maybe £2.99 for the first child and then £1.99 per child after that.

-- Split-families – there is no way for two separate parents to manage a single child account.
+Split-families – there is no way for two separate parents to manage a single child’s account.
 For parents who are no longer together, only one will be able to use the parent’s account, unless you want to share login details.

 If you think you need a better way to organise your money, our Financial Fitness Plan could be just what you are looking for.
 It’s an automated system for organising your money and keeping you in financial shape.
 We have been using this system for years and it’s helped relieve our financial stress.